Distributed Information-Theoretic Clustering: Bounds on the achievable region

-The cardinality bounds in this result are tighter than the usual bounds obtained with the convex cover method~\cite[Appendix~C]{ElGamal2011Network}, where the cardinality has to be increased by one.
-Thus, when dealing with the binary case in~\cref{sec:binary} binary auxiliaries will be sufficient.
-The smaller cardinalities come at the price of convexification in~\cref{pro:outer-bound:cardinality} since the regions $\SSS_{\rm o}$ and $\SSS_{\rm o}^\prime$ are not necessarily convex.
+Note that the cardinality bounds in this result are tighter than the usual bounds obtained with the convex cover method~\cite[Appendix~C]{ElGamal2011Network}, where the cardinality has to be increased by one.
+We will exploit this fact with binary sources in \cref{sec:binary}, to show that binary auxiliary random variables suffice.
+The smaller cardinality bounds come at the cost of convexification for the outer bound since in contrast to $\RRRo$, the region $\SSSo$ is not necessarily convex.